marcosroman/molecular/examples/README.md

 done
 ```

-Also, the radial distribution function can be plotted (in this example, for 3 different densities while keeping all other parameters constant) can be plotted
+Also, the [radial distribution function](https://en.wikipedia.org/wiki/Radial_distribution_function) can be plotted

+(in this example, for 3 different densities while keeping all other parameters constant)

 ```
 gnuplot scripts/plotfdr.gnuplot